connellmcg/fileHarvester/README.md

 ## About FileHarvester

-FileHarvester is a python3 script that will scrape a target for files of a defined exention.
+FileHarvester is a python3 script that will scrape a target for files of a defined extensions.

 The default files this will look for are: pdf, doc and docx.

-You can append with your own using the -a command.
+Running this too often will cause a 'too many requests' message - this is on Google's side.

+Running through a proxy may help.

 ## Screenshots